Nayef bin Abdulaziz: Influence

 Prince Nayef's career was propelled by his full-brother King Fahd.
-Under Fahd, the ministry of interior became one of the most influential bureaucracies in Saudi Arabia.
+Under Fahd, the Ministry of Interior became one of the most influential bureaucracies in Saudi Arabia.
 Prince Nayef served as a mediator in disputes between King Fahd and Prince Sultan.
 As King Fahd's health deteriorated, his power gradually diminished as well.
 In 2003 he "threatened to cancel certain business deals with the French government" if the narcotics investigation of Nayef bin Fawwaz Al Sha'lan continued.

 When meeting with US diplomats in 2009 Prince Nayef voiced support for aggressive activity against Iran after what he believed was a breach of the 2001 security agreement.
 He urged European nations to turn in suspected terrorists and asked for US intercession.
 He said the most effective way to combat extremism was through Friday sermons.

-As crown prince Nayef was the most influential of the Sudairi Seven.
-He delegated the day-to-day responsibilities of his ministry to his son, Prince Muhammad and then-deputy minister Prince Ahmed.
+As Crown Prince, Nayef was the most influential of the Sudairi Seven.
+He delegated the day-to-day responsibilities of his ministry to his son, Prince Muhammad bin Nayef and then-deputy minister Prince Ahmed.
 Prince Nayef had members of the ministry of interior placed in all overseas embassies.